-Representatives are available to assist walk-in taxpayers with income tax questions, but will not be available to prepare your return.
+Representatives are available to assist walk-in taxpayers with income tax questions, but are not available to prepare your return.

 No appointment is necessary, but plan to arrive before 4:00 p.m. to allow sufficient time for assistance.

 The Individual Income Tax Office is located in Room 2300, Ledbetter Building, at 1816 W. 7th St. in Little Rock.